 As a result, it will insert the dollar sign ($) to make the cell reference absolute.

-- Mixed Cell Reference in Excel (4 Examples)
+Read More: Absolute Cell Reference Shortcut in Excel

 2. Press Fn + F4 Together to Create Absolute Cell Reference in Excel

-This solution is the most accepted solution in fixing the F4 key problem in absolute cell referencing.
+This solution is the most accepted solution for fixing the F4 key problem in absolute cell referencing.